kilipan/nasin-toki/README.md

 - `mi tan utala e ona` - "I make them be the result of conflict."[^prepanalysis] **or**
 - `mi kepeken ilo e ona` - "I make them use a tool."[^prepanalysis]

-[^prepanalysis]: These examples are not according to actual usage.
-  They are here for completeness' sake.
-  While they are not necessarily used like this, they do serve as good reasons not to use the 'kepeken e' strategy to say "X uses Y".
+[^prepanalysis]: These examples are here for completeness' sake.
+While they are not necessarily used like this by many, they do serve as good reasons not to use the 'kepeken e' strategy to say "X uses Y".

 ## more info on preverbs